Tatum scores 33 points; Celtics rout 76ers to take 2-0 lead

 LAKE BUENA VISTA, Fla.
 (AP) — Jayson Tatum scored 33 points and the Boston Celtics beat the Philadelphia 76ers 128-101 on Wednesday night to take a 2-0 lead in the first-round Eastern Conference playoff series.

-Tatum scored a career playoff high for the second straight game after scoring 32 points in the opener Monday.
+Tatum had a career playoff high for the second straight game after scoring 32 points in the opener Monday.

+“I’m playing confident,” Tatum said.
+“Just trying to be aggressive and trying to make the right play.
+I say that a lot, but that’s as easy as I can break it down.”

-Kemba Walker added 22 points and Jaylen Brown had 20 for the Celtics.
-Boston shot 51% from the field and committed just seven turnovers, including two in the first three quarters.
+Kemba Walker added 22 points and Jaylen Brown had 20 for the Celtics, who shot 51% from the field.

+“I think it got deflating when their shot makers went bananas,” 76ers coach Brett Brown said.
+“I’m not going to scold their (76ers) effort.
+I think you’ve got to shake their hands — the Celtics — on some of the shots.”

-Joel Embiid had 34 points and 10 rebounds for the 76ers, and Josh Richardson added 18 points.
+Joel Embiid had 34 points and 10 rebounds for Philadelphia, and Josh Richardson added 18 points.

+“It’s a long series,” Embiid said.
+“We’ve got a long way to go.
+Obviously, this was a tough one tonight.
+We’ve got to lock in and get ready for Game 3.”

-The Celtics lost starting forward Gordon Hayward to a right ankle sprain in Game 1, and expect him to be out for approximately four weeks.
-Marcus Smart stepped into the starting lineup, and Boston adjusted seamlessly.
+The Celtics lost starting forward Gordon Hayward to a right ankle sprain in Game 1 and expect him to be out for approximately four weeks.

 The 76ers led by 14 in the first quarter, but the Celtics rallied to lead 65-57 at halftime.
+Boston coach Brad Stevens gave the reserves credit.

+“Our bench took a game that was not going our way and changed it,” he said.

 Brown’s 360-degree dunk with just under eight minutes left in the third quarter put the Celtics up 74-59.
-Boston extended its lead to 98-75 at the end of the third quarter.
-The Celtics held the 76ers to 22 percent shooting in the period.
+Boston extended its lead to 98-75 at the end of the period.
+The Celtics held the 76ers to 22% shooting in the quarter.

 TIP-INS